hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 [K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) is an open source project designed to address common and complex issues within K8s cluster using AI.
 It leverages large language models (LLMs) to enhance troubleshooting, streamline processes, and improve K8s management.
-K8sGPT supports various AI providers, including [OpenAI] (https://openai.com/), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), [Google Gemini](https://ai.google.dev/docs/gemini_api_overview) as well as [Local AI](https://github.com/mudler/LocalAI).
+K8sGPT supports various [AI backends](https://docs.k8sgpt.ai/reference/providers/backend/) (also called providers), including [OpenAI](https://openai.com/), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), [Google Gemini](https://ai.google.dev/docs/gemini_api_overview) as well as [LocalAI](https://github.com/mudler/LocalAI).

-The Local AI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
+The LocalAI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
 It does not require a GPU and can run on consumer-grade hardware without high-end computing resources.
 By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data sovereignty and privacy.

-The following sections describe the process to deploy K8sGPT using Local AI as its backend to empower K8s cluster with AI capabilities in HPE GreenLake for Private Cloud Enterprise.
+The following sections describe the process to deploy K8sGPT using LocalAI as its backend to empower K8s cluster with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

 ### Install K8sGPT

 There are two options to install K8sGPT, as a CLI tool or as a K8s Operator in the K8s cluster.
-This section takes the CLI option to install K8sGPT to the workstation.
-K8sGPT setup will be independent of any specific K8s cluster and it can be used for working on any existing K8s clusters.
-This is helpful, especially when multiple K8s clusters are created in your environment.
+This section takes the CLI option to install K8sGPT to the Linux workstation in my local environment that's used to manage the K8s clusters.
+You can refer to the [K8sGPT Github](https://github.com/k8sgpt-ai/k8sgpt) for additional information to install the K8sGPT as a K8s Operator or as a CLI tool on *Windows* or *Mac*.
+With the CLI option, the K8sGPT setup will be independent of any specific K8s cluster and it can be used for working on any existing K8s clusters.
+This is helpful, especially when multiple K8s clusters are created and managed in your environment.
 They can all work with the same K8sGPT installation.

-Follow below instructions to install K8sGPT as a CLI tool on the workstation:
+Follow below instructions to install K8sGPT as a CLI tool on the Linux workstation:

 ```shell
 $ curl -LO https://github.com/k8sgpt-ai/k8sgpt/releases/download/v0.3.24/k8sgpt_386.deb